sorin-ristache/YUMI-exFAT/README.md

 This is why I like this software and created this repo.

-There is a windows and a linux version.
+There is a Windows version and a Linux version.
+(The Linux version is not part of this repo, and was written in gambas, a visual-basic-for-linux language.)

 It turns out the Windows version consists of .nsh files which belong to the "Nullsoft Scriptable Installer System".

-The linux version (not part of this repo) is written in gambas a visual-basic-for-linux language.

 Notes